NinaZumel/NinaZumel.github.io/content/blog/2024-08-20-saturated-models.md

 title: Adjusting Saturated Multivariate Linear Models
 ---

-This is a followup to the article [*Post-hoc Adjustment for Zero-Thresholded Linear Models*](https://win-vector.com/2024/08/16/post-hoc-adjustment-for-zero-thresholded-linear-models/), in which I showed how to use a one-variable GAM (e.g., a spline) to
+This is a followup to the Win Vector blog article [*Post-hoc Adjustment for Zero-Thresholded Linear Models*](https://win-vector.com/2024/08/16/post-hoc-adjustment-for-zero-thresholded-linear-models/), in which I showed how to use a one-variable GAM (e.g., a spline) to